This is my best attempt towards putting together a complete list of common digestive conditions to help with your research.

 Gallstones are stones or lumps that develop in the gallbladder or bile duct when certain substances harden.
 There are approximately 20 million Americans with gallstones.

 Gastroenteritis is an inflammation of the gastrointestinal tract (the pathway responsible for digestion that includes the mouth, esophagus, stomach, and intestines).
-It is also sometimes referred to as “stomach flu,” even though it may not be related to influenza.
+You may have heard “stomach flu,” even though it may not be related to influenza.

 Your blood test for celiac disease came back negative, but you still don’t feel well.
 Now what?
 If you have been suffering from symptoms that seem related to gluten, it may be possible that you have non-celiac gluten sensitivity (‘gluten sensitivity’).
 Research estimates that 18 million Americans have gluten sensitivity.
 That’s 6 times the amount of Americans who have celiac disease.